 FluentU is an especially helpful tool for this type of listening practice.
 It provides authentic English videos, like presentations, inspiring talks, news reports and more, that have been transformed into a language learning experience.

 You will build your vocabulary as you watch—just click the interactive captions for an instant definition and native pronunciation of any word.
 The videos are relatively short and are organized by genre and learning level, so it is easy to find a video that works for your presentation practice.
-With the FluentU mobile app, you can find time to practice anywhere even during the busiest school or work day.
+With the FluentU mobile app for iOS or for Android, you can find time to practice anywhere even during the busiest school or work day.

 Plus, FluentU has tons of other videos like funny TV clips and action-packed movie trailers.
 It is an entertaining but effective way to learn English the way native speakers really use it.

 - Record yourself when you practice your presentation.
 This will help you get a better sense of how your mouth moves or how you pronounce words.
 You will also see what kind of mistakes you made and will be able to correct them.

 - Along with enunciation, it is important to practice speaking slowly.
 Nerves can make us rush through things, but the audience may not understand you if you speak too quickly.
 Try reading your presentation for a couple minutes a day to get used to speaking slowing.

 In American society, it is important to keep eye contact.
 It is considered rude to not look someone in the eyes when you are speaking with them.
 Avoiding eye contact (even if it is unintentional or out of embarrassment) might frustrate your audience.